 Background: The COVID-19 pandemic had a devastating and unprecedented impact on Texas’ physician workforce.
 Nearly all of Texas’ 60,000 physicians in active medical practice were affected, regardless of medical specialty, practice setting, or practice type.
 The damaging effects were sudden and unexpected, and have continued through 2020.
 Texas has not seen this degree of disruption in physician medical practices since World War II.

 The pandemic will change the physician workforce in Texas.
-Economic pressures may convince some physicians to take early retirement or to leave patient care; and hospitals may be forced to close residency programs.
-With three new medical schools, Texas will need MORE residency positions to maintain the target ratio of 1.1 to 1, in hopes of keeping our medical student graduates in state.
+Economic pressures may challenge the viability of physician practices just as they affect hospitals and other health care services.
+And hospitals may be forced to close residency programs.
+With three new medical schools, Texas will need MORE residency positions to maintain the target ratio of 1.1 graduate medical education (GME) slots per each medical school graduate, in hopes of keeping our graduates in state.

 TMA’s Legislative Recommendations